Episode 175: How Bedrock Environmental Laws Are Holding the Line in Alaska (For Now) with Cooper Freeman

 The Dystopian State of Play in Alaska

-• The “Critical Metals” Loophole: By leveraging day-one executive orders on energy crises, the administration is labeling standard gold projects, like the proposed Johnson Tract Mine near Lake Clark National Park, as “national emergencies.”
-This allows them to strip away public notice and give tribes only 7 days to comment on cultural resource impacts.
+• “Critical Metals” Loophole: By leveraging day-one executive orders on energy crises, the administration is labeling standard gold projects — like the proposed Johnson Tract Mine near Lake Clark National Park and Preserve — as “national emergencies.”
+This allows them to strip away public notice and give Tribes only seven days to comment on cultural resource impacts.

-• The Impending Summer Test: While actual on-the-ground destruction has been successfully held at bay for the last year and a half, the movement is entering a critical testing phase as the ground thaws and the summer construction season begins.
+• Impending Summer Test: While actual, on-the-ground destruction has been successfully held at bay for the last year and a half, the movement is entering a critical testing phase as the ground thaws and the summer construction season begins.

-• The Ninth Circuit Victory: The Center recently won a massive victory safeguarding 160 million acres of marine habitat for Arctic ice seals.
+• Ninth Circuit Victory: The Center for Biological Diversity recently won a massive victory safeguarding 160 million acres of marine habitat for Arctic ice seals.
 When the administration refused to defend its own critical habitat designation against a lawsuit by the State of Alaska, the Center intervened and successfully defended the science.

 • Economic Realities: Many of these massive extractive projects are “loss leaders” that do not make sense in today’s economic environment.
 They only survive on paper for billionaires and asset management companies, making them highly vulnerable to delays.